AashitaK/AashitaK.github.io/_posts/2018-04-03-Scraping-comments-NYT.md

 Among all the articles published in NYT in Jan-Feb 2017, roughly 15% of them were open for comments.
 The code above stores the information only about those articles that have been commented on, but it can be easily modified to store information about all the articles and it can also be modified to store information only about the articles and not the comments.
 We have also ignored the multimedia articles entirely.

 The following function is to store the articles and comments dictionaries as pickled files.
-The notebook here (INCLUDE LINK) details the process to load the pickled data and convert it to pandas dataframes.
+The [notebook here](https://www.kaggle.com/aashita/preprocessing-raw-pickled-data-to-csv-file) details the process to load the pickled data and convert it to pandas dataframes.
 The structure of the dictionaries and the information stored in them is also analyzed in the notebook.

 ```python